 - replace the two instances of “http://www.example.com” with the actual URL of the web page you want to embed

-- change the width and height to meet the need of your post (650 px works best with the default post width for my blog)
+- change the width and height to meet the need of your post (650 px works best for the default post width of my blog)

-- copy and paste the tweaked code into the HTML editor of your post
+- copy and paste the tweaked code into the Text editor of your post

-Here’s the tweaked code to embed CNN home page (Remember, you need to paste the tweaked code in the HTML editor, not the Visual editor, of the new post window):
+Here’s the tweaked code to embed CNN home page (Remember, you need to paste the tweaked code in the Text editor, not the Visual editor, of the new post window):

 <object data=http://www.cnn.com width=”650″ height=”500″> <embed src=http://www.cnn.com width=”650″ height=”500″> </embed></object>